 \section{Abstract}

 A general relativistic model of a parallel-plate electrostatic capacitor is presented.
-The spacetime is a solution to the Einstein--Maxwell equations and involves class of solution previously studied by Vesele\'{y} and \v{Z}ofka (V\v{Z}).
-In particular, the parts containing curvature singularities are cut out and the remaining regular section is glued to Minkowski spacetimes.
-In essence, this results in a curved electro-vacuum V\v{Z} spacetime sandwiched on both sides by vacuum Minkowski spacetimes.
-Junction conditions require the presence of charged exotic matter on the boundaries.
+The spacetime is a solution to the Einstein--Maxwell equations and involves class of solution previously studied by Vesel\'{y} and \v{Z}ofka (V\v{Z}).
+In particular, the parts containing curvature singularities are cut out and the remaining regular section is glued to asymptotically-Minkowski spacetimes.
+In essence, this results in a curved electro-vacuum V\v{Z} spacetime sandwiched on both sides by exterior spacetimes with vanishing electromagnetic fields.
+Junction conditions require the presence of charged matter on the boundaries.
 We interpret this configuration as a parallel-plate capacitor with gravitational effects induced by the strong electric fields.
-The capacitance per area of this configuration is $\mathcal{C}=\epsilon_0/\brac{1-\sigma^2a^2}d$, where $d=2a$ is the coordinate distance between the capacitor plates and $\sigma$ is the electric field strength in geometric units.
-The factor $\brac{1-\sigma a}^{-1}$ is the modification due to gravity and tends to $1$ in the weak-gravity limit.
+The spherical capacitor is briefly considered.